-- Asylum seekers from safe countries of origin have to stay in initial reception centres until their asylum application has been decided upon and - in case of a rejection - until they leave the territory.312 - Since 2019, under certain circumstances, asylum seekers who have failed to cooperate with the authorities have to stay in initial reception centres indefinitely.313 - Federal States are allowed to impose an obligation on applicants to stay in initial reception centres for up to 24 months.314
+- Asylum seekers from safe countries of origin have to stay in initial reception centres until their asylum application has been decided upon and - in case of a rejection - until they leave the territory. - Since 2019, under certain circumstances, asylum seekers who have failed to cooperate with the authorities have to stay in initial reception centres indefinitely.
+498 - Federal States are allowed to impose an obligation on applicants to stay in initial reception centres for up to 24 months.
+As of November 2021, four Federal States had regulations in place that oblige asylum seekers to stay in initial reception centres for up to 24 months under Section 47(1b) of the Asylum Act (see below).

-However, the obligation to stay in initial reception centres must be limited to the duration of the first instance procedure until a decision by the BAMF, and may only be prolonged in case the application is rejected as manifestly unfounded or dismissed as inadmissible.315
+However, the obligation to stay in initial reception centres must be limited to the duration of the first instance procedure until a decision by the BAMF, and may only be prolonged in case the application is rejected as manifestly unfounded or dismissed as inadmissible.

 Since 2019, the Asylum Act also provides for a maximum stay of 6 months in initial reception centres for families with minor children.
 This maximum time period applies to all asylum seekers with minor children pursuant to Section 47(1) of the Asylum Act, as well as to families from safe countries of origin pursuant to Section 47(1a) of the Asylum Act.
 However, it does not explicitly apply to asylum seekers subject to a Federal State regulation, which extends the stay in initial reception centres to 24 months pursuant to Section 47 (1b) Asylum Act.
 It has been argued that - because of the clear legislative intent to protect families with children - the maximum stay of 6 months must apply to these asylum seekers as well.
-However, so far there have not been any court decisions addressing this issue, mainly because it is not entirely clear whether the provision of Section 47(1b) Asylum Act is currently applied in any Federal State.
-As far as it has become known, this provision was mainly applied in the so-called "transit centres" in the Federal State of Bavaria, but Bavaria has re-organised its reception system in 2018 and has introduced AnkER-centres throughout the Federal State.
-The Bavarian Reception Act still contains the obligation to stay in reception centres for up to 24 months, hut it is not clear, if this obligation is still enforced in practice.
+However, so far there have not been any court decisions addressing this issue, and as of November 2021 all Federal States which have introduced regulations to this regard do not apply it to families with minor children.